 This article provides an overview of Caesarean section – why they are performed and the risks and complications associated with Cesarean section.

-If you would like to read more about the¬†operation, the before and after, what it involves and what it feels like, we recommend that you read our article Caesarean in Detail.
+If you want to read more about the operation, the before and after, what it involves and what it feels like, check out Caesarean in Detail.

 The unusual name for this childbirth delivery procedure is linked to its history – it is associated with Julius Caesar, although it is highly unlikely that he was born this way, as his mother outlived him (in those days the operation was only done to save the baby when the mother had no chance of survival!).